morpheuslord/Brute-Hacking-Framework/README.md

 # portableapps from portableapps.com
 **************************************************************************************************
 **************************************************************************************************
-# joomscan and many more
+# joomscan and many more tools
 **************************************************************************************************
 **************************************************************************************************
+# please open the config folder and open the user_aliases.cmd file to add or see all the commands in it